CMPG/signet/README.md

 ```{r}
 data(daub13)
 ```

 ### Workflow

+We first have to generate a "background distribution" of subnetworks scores to be able to compare subnetworks of different sizes with simulated annealing.
+To do so, we sample random subnetworks and compute the distribution of their scores for different possible sizes:

 ```{r}
 #Generate background distribution:
 bkgd_dist <- backgroundDist(kegg_human,scores)
 ```

+This distribution is then used to search for high-scoring subnetworks within the provided biological pathways:

 ```{r}
 #Run simulated annealing on the first 10 pathways:
 HSS <- searchSubnet(kegg_human[1:10],